 Doc: “How long have you felt this way for?”

-Me: “It’s got progressively worse over, about, two to three months.”
+Me: “It’s got progressively worse over, about, three or four months.”

 Doc: “Has anything happened to you in recent months?”